hexabyte23/QuarkTx/Doc/radio.md

 >
 >Then you must install [Lua core functions](https://github.com/hexabyte23/QuarkTx/blob/master/Lua/README.md) to Arduino library path

-You can then plug your device to your local PC/Mac with USB connector, and hit `upload` button from Arduino IDE.
+You can then plug your device to your local PC/Mac with USB connector, and hit `upload` button from Arduino IDE for flashing compiled program into your device.

 ## First start